 Close your computer and other digital devices and curl up with a good book.
 Instead of reading something for self-improvement or work, read something for your heart.

 Call or spend time with the person that makes you laugh harder than anyone else.
 Then laugh until you cry.

-Emotions run high during the holidays, but much of what runs through our heads never needs to be said out-loud.
+Emotions can run high during the holidays, but much of what goes through our heads never needs to be said out-loud.
 Instead, write it down.
 Write down how you are feeling, and what makes you happy, sad, angry, or frustrated.
 Putting it on paper gives you a chance to clear your mind and move through your day with less bottled up stress.

 Finding the perfect gift is often stressful and expensive.
 Instead, find a meaningful gift.
 Give a friend your favorite book and write something to them on the inside cover.
 Give someone a beautiful vase you never use full of flowers, or look for other things you can pass on with love.

 If you aren’t sure how hyper-connectivity is affecting your life, try to remember the last conversation you had that wasn’t interrupted by a ding or a ring.
 Or, look around any restaurant, grocery store, or waiting room and see what percentage of people are looking into a screen.
 If you want to scale back, check out this guide to internet-lite holidays.